moonbuggy/orange-pi-zero-alpine/README.md

 	git wget pv
 ```

+### ./configure
+At the moment this doesn't actually configure any part of the build process, it just checks the build environment for required dependencies and warns if any are missing.
+It doesn't strictly need to be run, missing dependencies will become evident during the build process itself, it's just for convenience.

+### make
+The Makefile will fetch all necessary source files and build whatever needs to be built. `make help` will give a list of options, `make info` will show build parameters (which can be changed by editing variables defined at the top of the Makefile).
+To build a complete set of files, ready to go onto an SD card, all you need to do is type `make install` and everything else should sort itself out.

-Menuconfig will pop up for builds of U-Boot and the linux kernel but the build process is otherwise non-interactive. `make install` will output into `files/`, builds of individual components (e.g. `make uboot`, `make linux`) will output into the respective source folders.
+Menuconfig will pop up for the builds of U-Boot and the linux kernel but the build process is otherwise non-interactive.
+Completed build files will output into `files/`, builds of individual components (e.g. `make uboot`, `make linux`) will output into the respective source folders.

 It wouldn't be hard to adapt the Makefile to work with other devices, it's just a matter of providing appropriate config files and device trees.

+## Configuration

-## Alpine
+### Alpine
 At the moment the Alpine filesystem that loads is taken directly from the generic ARM distro and not modified.

 The default login is `root` with no password.